-- Firm But Fair.
 As a landlord you need to strike a balance between firm and fair.
 There are times when you may need to loosen up from a hard line stance you have taken.
 In doing this however, you cannot compromise your core values.
-If you don’t allow smoking or pets in the property there, has to be a consequence for the action.
+If you don’t allow smoking or pets in the property, and they break the rules, there must be consequences for their transgressions.
 The minute you allow your tenants to break the rules, you can bet they are going to do it again.
 Their defense will be that since you allowed it once they thought the policy may have changed.
 While you may not think that breaking a rule is a big deal, it can have an impact down the road.
 Smoking and some pets can leave a stench in the property that will reduce the interest as well.
 Good landlords take time to think about what they want on the lease and what the penalties will be.
 Once something is on the lease they will enforce it.

 Having the ability to fix small repairs in the property is a plus.
 For every landlord that can fix a leaking faucet, there are two that cannot.
 If you are not handy, you need to have a rolodex of people that are.
 There are a handful of tasks that need to be updated with a rental property from time to time.
 Everything from maintenance of the furnace to removing snow from the driveway needs to be done from time to time.
 It is often too late to start making calls after there is a problem.
 Good landlords are always building their contact list and have two or three people they can call at any time.
 You never want to scramble around looking for people when you need them.
 Not only will this drive you crazy, it will end up costing you more as well.